UniNE-CHYN/multilstsq/doc/joss-paper/paper.md

 - Masked data are handled as lines of zeros in the design matrix and the observation, which in fact have no effect.
 This allows adding different amount of data in different subproblems.
 - For regression, an expression evaluator is implemented, which converts the input model from the user (for example `b0+b1*x0`) into the complex expression needed to build the design matrix from the vector `X` provided by the user.
 In that example, it is: `np.concatenate([np.ones(o_dim)[(..., np.newaxis)], ((X)[..., :, 0])[(..., np.newaxis)]])`.
 This expression evaluator also may be useful for other purposes in other libraries.

-As shown in the following figure, this ensures the algorithm has good performance compared to a loop every problem:
+As shown in the following figure, this ensures the algorithm has good performance compared to a loop:

 ![Parallel performance of multilstsq, constant data size.](https://raw.githubusercontent.com/UniNE-CHYN/multilstsq/master/doc/benchmark.png).

 # Applications

-As linear regression is the underlying operations of many algorithms, many applications can be thought of.
+As linear regressions are the underlying operations of many algorithms, many applications can be thought of.
 The author uses this module for the processing of hyperspectral images, since it is quite common to have to do a regression for each pixel (in the order of 10⁶ to 10⁸ pixels per image).

 For example, it can be used to do [flat field correction](https://en.wikipedia.org/wiki/Flat-field_correction), [high dynamic range imaging](https://en.wikipedia.org/wiki/High-dynamic-range_imaging), and image stitching.